-While getting your younger children to bed can be a task, your fundraiser will benefit from their seemingly endless supply of energy.
+While getting your younger children to bed can be a task, your fundraiser will benefit from their endless energy supply.
 For students in elementary schools, fundraisers are a chance to win great prizes and put their best foot forward for fun toys or entertaining experiences.

 Capture the energy of childhood for your school’s fundraiser by painting a picture of how exciting and rewarding fundraising can be.
 Incentivize students by communicating how selling items can translate to great prizes, like fun electronics or access to a reptile adventure!

-If you want elementary school fundraising ideas that work then you need to find ways to get your students out in the field.
+If you want elementary school fundraising ideas that work, you need to find ways to get your students out in the field.
 And their energy will be your best asset by engaging (and endearing) customers to your school’s cause.

 Want to learn more fundraising news and advice?
 Subscribe to our free monthly newsletter, where we share best practices, insider scoops, and more.

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.